mast-group/DeepSStuBs/README.md

 DeepBugs: Deep Learning to Find Bugs
 ====================================

 DeepBugs is a framework for learning name-based bug detectors from an existing code corpus.
-See [our OOPSLA'18 paper](http://software-lab.org/publications/oopsla2018_DeepBugs.pdf) for a detailed description.
+See [its OOPSLA'18 paper](http://software-lab.org/publications/oopsla2018_DeepBugs.pdf) for a detailed description.

 Overview
 -------------